unoplatform/uno/doc/articles/features/applicationdata.md

 ## Data location on GTK and WPF

 In case of GTK and WPF targets the data are stored in application- and user-specific locations on the hard drive.
-The default path to the various folders dependes on the runtime operating system:
+The default path to the various folders depends on the runtime operating system:

 **Windows**